kurron/jvm-development-environment/README.md

 All the components of the environment live in repositories on the internet so there is nothing to build.

 #Installation
-Type `vagrant up` and go get a cup of coffee.
+Use Git to clone this project, go into the project folder and type `vagrant up` and go get a cup of coffee.
 The construction time of the box greatly depends on your internet speeds.

 ![screenshot](screenshot.png)